eslylescano/ReactNativeChallenge/README.md

 # Latus Group React Native Tech Test

-This tech test is designed to assess a small range of your React Native knowledge.
+This tech test is designed to assess your React Native knowledge.
 You should spend no more than 2 hours on this task.

+Fork this repo to get started, and send us an email with a link to your solution.

 ## The challenge